Do you know that you can develop your cryptocurrencies like Bitcoin, Ethereum and Litecoin and win a fair market share of the crypto market?

-5. Binance USD – Binance smart chain and many others.
+5. Binance USD – Binance bright chain and many others.

-Coins do so well because they have their blockchains which call for more use and adoption.
+Coins do so well because their blockchains call for more use and adoption.

-If you are seeking to start investing in cryptocurrency, I recommend you buy a coin that has its blockchain for a start, this does not work most of the time, but I recommend you do so because there are chances that the blockchain-backed by the coin will be collapsing anytime soon.
+Suppose you are seeking to start investing in cryptocurrency.
+In that case, I recommend you buy a coin that has its blockchain for a start, this does not work most of the time, but I recommend you do so because there are chances that the blockchain backed by the coin will be collapsing anytime soon.

 Tokens are assets foreign to the blockchain they live on.
-A token does not have its Blockchain, which makes it depends on other Blockchain for survival.
+A token does not have its Blockchain, making it depend on other Blockchain for survival.
 They are also created on top of existing blockchains, such as Ethereum, and do not exist as stand-alone systems.

-There are many tokens now, and they are built on top of existing blockchains such as Etherum, Solana, NEO and Binance Chain.
+There are many tokens now, and they are built on top of existing blockchains such as Ethereum, Solana, NEO and Binance Chain.

-Token build on Etherums are called ERC-20 tokens, SPL tokens are for the Solana and many more.
+Tokens built on Ethereum are called ERC-20 tokens, SPL tokens are for the Solana and many more.

-There is no difference between a token and a coin, they can all be offered for monetary values, the only difference is their state of independence, and the fact that one has more use cases than the other.
+There is no difference between a token and a coin; they can all be offered for monetary values; the only difference is their state of independence, and that one has more use cases than the other.

-A token is the fastest way to create a cryptocurrency, as compared to the traditional way of building your blockchain from scratch.
+A token is the fastest way to create a cryptocurrency compared to the traditional way of building your blockchain from scratch.

-When developers are creating their tokens, they can decide how many units they want to make and where these new tokens will be sent when they are created.
-They will pay some of the native cryptocurrency on the blockchain they are creating the token on at this point.
+When developers create their tokens, they can decide how many units they want to make and where these new tokens will be sent when they are created.
+They will pay some of the native cryptocurrency on the blockchain they are creating the ticket on at this point.

-A stablecoin is a type of cryptocurrency whose value is tied to an outside asset, such as the U.S. dollar or gold, to stabilize the price.
+A stablecoin is a cryptocurrency whose value is tied to an outside asset, such as the U.S. dollar or gold, to stabilise the price.

-Cryptocurrencies such as bitcoin and ether offer several benefits, and one of the most fundamental is not requiring trust in an intermediary institution to send payments, which opens up their use to anyone around the globe.
+Cryptocurrencies such as bitcoin and ether offer several benefits.
+One of the most fundamental is not requiring trust in an intermediary institution to send payments, which opens up their use to anyone around the globe.

-But one key disadvantage is that cryptocurrencies’ prices are inconstant and have are bent to fluctuate, this has caused the government to fight against the development.
+But one key disadvantage is that cryptocurrencies’ prices are inconstant and are bent to fluctuate; this has caused the government to fight against the development.

-As time went by the crypto-community is becoming more sophisticated than ever, this hereby caused various governments and non-governmental organizations to take a second look at how fiat currencies can transition into cryptocurrencies, but this time, with stability in mind.
+As time went by, the crypto-community became more sophisticated than ever; this at this moment caused various governments and non-governmental organisations to take a second look at how fiat currencies can transition into cryptocurrencies, but this time, with stability in mind.

 Stablecoins try to tackle price fluctuations by tying the value of cryptocurrencies to other more stable assets – usually fiat currencies.

-Fiat is the government-issued currency we’re all used to using on a day-to-day basis, such as dollars or euros.
+Fiat is the government-issued currency we’re all used to using daily, such as dollars or euros.

 Example of stable coins includes;